patzsantos/e-portfolio-uoeo/oop_unit1.md

 _**On completion of this unit you will be able to:**_<br>
 _-Describe the overhead incurred in some programming languages other than Java as a result of their use of pointers.<br>
 -Discuss the reasons why Python is a more sustainable programming language than others.<br>
--Experiment with the design of code using a variety of design patterns.<br>_
+-Experiment with the design of code using a variety of design patterns.<br>_-->

 ## Summative Assessment 2: